4 yrs (8 semesters)

 At Sheridan we generally have much smaller classes than universities.
 It’s not uncommon for classes to have about 20 students in the later years of the degree.
 This results in a more supportive and friendly environment in which you get to know your classmates and your professors.

 Is there a specific laptop that I need?

-We recommend Sheridan’s Mac Laptop Performance Configuration.
+The program requires students to have a Mac laptop with Sheridan's Mac Laptop Performance Configuration.
 A MacBook laptop provides the greatest degree of versatility in your studies.
 You’ll be able to run various operating systems (MacOSX, Windows, Linux) – and thus software – to allow you to develop apps for iOS, Android, Windows Phone, etc. seamlessly.
-Please note that this is a personal recommendation, not a requirement.
 For laptop requirements, please visit the Laptop Requirements page on IT's website.

 Will I learn about software engineering in this program?

 Yes.
 There are several courses in this program that are dedicated to the in-depth study of software engineering, such as Software Design, Software Engineering, and Quality Assurance and Software Testing.
 You'll also take courses such as Programming Principles, Interactive Application Development, and Enterprise Software Systems that provide many opportunities to learn and apply software design and software engineering principles, patterns and theory.

 Will I learn about mobile app development (iOS and Android) in this program?

 Yes.
 There are several courses in this program that will teach you about developing apps for mobile devices.
 You’ll learn a lot about Android, iOS, and cross-platform development (using mobile web technologies).

 What programming languages will I learn?